mmcdermott/MEDS_Tabular_AutoML/docs/source/overview.md

 This repository consists of two key pieces:

-1. Construction of and efficient loading of tabular (flat, non-longitudinal) summary features describing patient records in MEDS over arbitrary time-windows (e.g. 1 year, 6 months, etc.) backwards in time from a given index date.
+1. Construction and efficient loading of tabular (flat, non-longitudinal) summary features describing patient records in MEDS over arbitrary time windows (e.g. 1 year, 6 months, etc.), which go backwards in time from a given index date.
 2. Running a basic XGBoost AutoML pipeline over these tabular features to predict arbitrary binary classification or regression downstream tasks defined over these datasets.
 The "AutoML" part of this is not particularly advanced -- what is more advanced is the efficient construction, storage, and loading of tabular features for the candidate AutoML models, enabling a far more extensive search over a much larger total number of features than prior systems.

 ## Quick Start